browserengineering/book/book/glossary.md

 __IETF__: Internet Engineering Task Force.
 The standardization organization for __HTTP__ as well as some other APIs.

-__TC39__: Technical Committe 39.
+__TC39__: Technical Committee 39.
 The standardization organization for JavaScript.

 __Khronos__: The Khronos Group.
 The standardization organization for WebGL and WebGPU.

-__W3C__: World Wide Web Consortioum.
+__W3C__: World Wide Web Consortium.
 The central standardization organization of the __WWW__.
 Among many other APIs, this is where __CSS__ is standardized.

 __WHATWG__: Web Hypertext Application Technology Working Group.
 The